Beliavsky/Fortran-code-on-GitHub/README.md

 [Zolo-SVD](https://github.com/shengguolsg/Zolo-SVD): implements QDWH-PD, QDWH-SVD, and Zolo-SVD algorithms.
 It uses the [ELPA](https://pure.mpg.de/rest/items/item_2029617/component/file_2030620/content) package to compute the eigendecompositions when computing SVD.
 A structured QR factorization algorithm is also included, which are modified from Scalapack routines and are usually faster.
 Associated paper: [A high performance implementation of Zolo-SVD algorithm on distributed memory systems](https://www.sciencedirect.com/science/article/abs/pii/S0167819118301807), by Shengguo Li et al., Parallel Computing (2019).

 ## Materials Science
+[ABAQUS_subroutines](https://github.com/davidmorinNTNU/ABAQUS_subroutines): codes covering some aspects of material mechanics, by David Morin.
+Each example has a Fortran subroutine, an ABAQUS input file for both Standard and Explicit, a Python post-processing script to extract results from ABAQUS/viewer, a Python script to plot the results, and a PDF presentation of the subroutine, the input file structure and the results.

 [Atom/Molecule/Material Software Kit (atomsk)](https://github.com/pierrehirel/atomsk): command-line program meant to manipulate atomic systems, and convert from and to various file formats, by pierrehirel et al.